 Registrars: Personal Information contained in Requests will be shared with the registrars to whom a Request is routed through the RDRS as described in Section 3 of this RDRS Privacy Policy.
 Registrars might share Personal Information contained in Requests further as described in their respective privacy policies.

-Sharing with the public: ICANN will share aggregated and therefore anonymized Requestor Personal Information that has been logged by the RDRS System as described in Section 4 of this RDRS Privacy Policy with members of the ICANN community and the public for purposes of reporting on the usage of RDRS System.
+Sharing with the public: ICANN will share only aggregated and therefore anonymized Requestor Personal Information that has been logged by the RDRS System as described in Section 4 of this RDRS Privacy Policy as well as anonymized results of any data analytics

+conducted as described in Section 4 of this RDRS Privacy Policy with members of the ICANN community and the public for the purpose of reporting on the usage of RDRS System.

 Consultants and advisors, government authorities and agencies: ICANN will share the Personal Information described in Section 4 of this RDRS Privacy Policy with technical and business consultants as well as financial and legal advisors, government authorities and agencies for the following purposes: